dalalRohit/rohitdalal.com/blogs/sticky-nav-in-react/sticky-nav-in-react-from-scratch.md

 ```

+Here we are rendering two functional components ***Navbar*** and ***Content***, their name clearly explains their purpose.

-This code fills up <code>Navbar.js</code>.
+This below code fills up <code>Navbar.js</code>.
 Navbar component is basically a header section which consists of your website Logo and one navigation menu with 4/5 links

 ```jsx
 //Navbar.js